 70 percent of the users have stated that they would take measures to avoid drugs that contain Fentanyl.

 Fentanyl isn’t just turning up in other Opioids.
 It has been found in Methamphetamines, MDMA, and even Cocaine.
 People all over the continent are dying from taking Fentanyl unknowingly.
 Deaths tripled in California alone from 2016 to 2017.
 In reality, a standard buyer can’t determine if the drug they’re being sold is pure, good quality, or even if the drug is what the dealer says it is.
 So, how can go about checking for Fentanyl?
 The answer is a system originally used to test people for the presence of Fentanyl in their system.

 You have options.
 Talk about them with a treatment provider today.

 Fentanyl Test Kits

-More and more states are providing access to fentanyl test kits at needle exchanges.
+More and more states are providing access to Fentanyl test kits at needle exchanges.
 If there isn’t a local provide near you, they can also be bought online.
 While knowing what you are taking is important, the peace of mind that comes with independence from a substance addiction is invaluable.
-If you are tired of your addiction putting you into harm’s way then reach out to a dedicated treatment specialist today.
+If you are in need of rehab-related help, reach out to a treatment provider today.